wanjee/ShuweeAdminBundle/src/Resources/doc/types.rst

         return $datagrid;

-addField arguments are :
+Wanjee\Shuwee\AdminBundle\Datagrid::addField() arguments are :

 * Field name : name of the field, in your entity, you want to expose
 * Field type : type of formatter to use for display
 * Options : array of option, depends on field type.  'label' is common.

 Boolean
 -------